cn00/unity-tutorials/README.md

-# Object Management 08: More Factories
+# Object Management 09: Shape Behavior

 [This is the ninth tutorial in a series about Object Management.](https://catlikecoding.com/unity/tutorials/object-management/shape-behavior/) It adds support for modular behavior to shapes.